hairizuanbinnoorazman/blog/content/posts/20191220_passingDrivingInSingapore.md

 # Parallel parking

-- Kerb side stop - dont too close
+- Kerb side stop - don't be too close
 - Left signal
 - Stop when side mirror at stop line or sign to next bay
 - Put to reverse